-To increase insulin sensitivity, you must lose body fat.
-Once you get the stone rolling, you will create a hormonal cycle that will begin to burn the stubborn body fat you want to lose.
+To increase insulin sensitivity, you must lose weight.
+Once you get the stone rolling, you will create a hormonal cycle that will begin to burn the stubborn belly fat you want to lose.

-When you start to lose the body fat and raise your insulin sensitivity, your testosterone levels will also increase.
+When you start to lose belly fat and raise your insulin sensitivity, your testosterone levels will also increase.
 Fat is the ultimate enemy of testosterone production, which means when testosterone is higher, fat loss will become easier.

 Think of it as the rolling stone.
-It is very hard to get the stone rolling and lose that first pound of body fat, but once you do, testosterone production will increase and so will insulin sensitivity, making it easier to keep shedding the fat once you begin.
+It is very hard to get the stone rolling and lose that first pound of weight loss, but once you do, testosterone production will increase and so will insulin sensitivity, making it easier to keep shedding the fat once you begin.

 If you increase your testosterone levels, the fat loss will be quicker.
-There are ways, other than losing body fat, to raise your testosterone levels.
+There are ways, other than weight loss, to raise your testosterone levels.

 Let’s talk about cortisol: the stress hormone.
 Cortisol, like insulin, is inversely proportional to testosterone levels.
 When cortisol levels rise, testosterone levels go down.
-You must lead a low cortisol lifestyle if you want to efficiently shed body fat.
+You must lead a low cortisol lifestyle if you want to efficiently lose fat.